-54. The Board could consider allowing identifiable indefinite-lived intangible assets to be included within goodwill, if those assets are not already generating cash inflows from continuing use that are largely independent of those from other assets or groups of assets.
-The Board could also require qualitative disclosures for any identifiable indefinite-lived intangible assets included within goodwill.
+56. The staff recommended that the IASB consider allowing identifiable intangible assets with indefinite useful life to be included within goodwill, if those assets are not already generating from continuing use cash inflows that are largely independent of those from other assets or groups of assets.
+The IASB could also require qualitative disclosures for any identifiable intangible assets with indefinite useful life included within goodwill.